EduPapersKe/.github/profile/README.md

  - **Collaboration:** Work collaboratively with other contributors, sharing ideas and expertise to achieve common goals.
  - **Inclusivity:** Welcome contributions from individuals of all backgrounds and identities, fostering a diverse and inclusive community.

-If you have any questions, suggestions, or feedback about this project, please don't hesitate to reach out to me via email: [brianmwangikamau4@gmail.com](mailto:brianmwangikamau4@gmail.com)
+If you have any questions, suggestions, or feedback about this project, please don't hesitate to reach out through the discussions tab.